AfterglowMC/AfterglowMC-Legacy/README.md

 Afterglow is a lilypad client created to serve a better experience with QoL features and an improved survival experience, including many more extras.

 # CONTRIBUTION GUIDE
-Every file required to contribute to the project is found under the src folder, these are patch files you can use.
+Every file required to contribute to the project is found under the src folder, there are patch files you can use.
 Patch files contain every file modified.
+You can also see the files ive specifically created for the project because mojang are strict with their "no sharing source code" policy

 # KNOWN PROBLEMS
 - random crashing upon attempting to load a world via quickplay